dr2633/dr2633/README.md

 ### Derek Rosenzweig
 Founder, Runtime Labs

-I'm building programmable memory and runtime systems for long-horizon agent planning.
+I'm building memory and runtime systems for long-horizon agent planning.
 My focus is on developing UI and infrastructure that align agent behavior with real-world time, feedback, and memory — to build grounded, adaptive, and traceable intelligence.

 ### Runtime Labs